5 Most Effective Trout Fishing Rigs That Top Guides Use

 In fact, some hooks that are really popular with new anglers are actually really bad and are preventing them from catching trout.

 Unfortunately, anglers can’t be faulted for using bad hooks since many misleading articles written by ill-informed authors keep advocating for bait-holder hooks.
-These hooks are also sold by store staff at some of the large big box stores, and they are recommended by other anglers that just don’t know any better.
+These hooks are also sold by store staff at some of the large big box stores, and they are recommended by other anglers who just don’t know any better.

-I’ll be brutally honest with you, good fishing guides and good anglers never use bait-holder hooks because they’re crap!
+Good fishing guides and good anglers never use bait-holder hooks because they’re crap!

 Fishing guides are particularly selective about the hooks they use.
 In order for them to give their clients the best chance of hooking and landing the most trout possible, they must use hooks that can effectively penetrate the fish’s mouth on the hookset and keep the fish securely hooked during the battle.
 They also must use hooks that aren’t excessively large or small.

-The Right Size Hook For Your Trout Fishing Rigs
+The Right Size Hook

-If they see the hook they might decide not to bite, this is more so with wild trout and larger wiser trout.
+If they see the hook, they might decide not to bite.
+This is more so with wild trout and larger wiser trout.

 An overly large hook is easy to spot, while a small hook may escape the trout’s vision but it won’t penetrate and hold onto the fish adequately.